g-but/botsmann/README.md

 ### GitHub Setup

-The Botsmann platform uses GitHub for version control and as a deployment source:
+The Kigott platform uses GitHub for version control and as a deployment source:

 1. **Push to GitHub:**
    ```bash